 Rhabdomyosarcoma in Children

 What is rhabdomyosarcoma in children?

-- Embryonal.?This is the most common?type.
-It?s more common in younger children.
+Embryonal is the most common type.
+It’s most common in young children.

-- Alveolar.?This?is more common in?older children and?teenagers.
-This type grows more quickly.
-It?s more likely to?spread to other areas of the body?(metastasize).
+Alveolar is more common in older children and teens.
+This type grows fast.
+It’s more likely to spread to other parts of the body or metastasize.

 Which children are at risk for rhabdomyosarcoma?

 Some health conditions that are passed down, or inherited, through families increase a child's risk.
 But the risk is still low, even if a child has 1 of these rare diseases.
 These include:

 What are the symptoms of rhabdomyosarcoma in a child?